gay-pizza/jaarg/README.md

  * API updates, enough public constructs to roll a custom help writer.
  * Generalised internal error & usage into `StandardErrorUsageWriter` for reuse outside the easy API & in `no_std`.
  * Fixed uncontrollable newlines in user display in easy API.
- * More tests for validating internal behaviour.
+ * More tests for validating internal behaviour & enabled CI on GitHub.

 v0.1.1:
  * Fixed incorrect error message format for coerced parsing errors.